RLOpenCatalyst/catdocs/Catalyst/source/bots.rst

 If you have not configured your BOTs setup, ask your admin to setup BOTs.

-We have 4 types of BOTs:
+We have 3 types of BOTs:

-* Task: These type of BOTs used to provide user management, application deployment and chef provider is used to deliver these services

 * Check: These type of BOTs used to provide service management(start, stop, restart), monitoring services and chef provider is used to deliver these services